Best Bible Commentary Series: The Top 50

 luke commentary cover

-introductory, affordable, paperbacks that explain the basics in understandable ways; the lack of depth may prevent widespread use by pastors; OT volumes can be mildly criticalSee on
+The For Everyone series is introductory.
+The paperbacks are very affordable.
+They explain the basics well.
+The lack of depth may prevent widespread use by pastors.
+OT volumes can be mildly critical.

 International